interactive-intelligence/intro-neuro-ai-website/megadoc/unit-01.md

 Read up on k-means clustering in the provided link (Images provided above also contained here).
 Feel free to check out the other algorithms as well: [SK-Learn Clustering](https://scikit-learn.org/stable/modules/clustering.html#k-means)

-Now, follow the instructions on this Jupyter notebook to implement some of the things we talked about.
-There is an "answers" directory on the same level as this notebook that you can use if stuck.
-You will need to set up a Python environment to run this notebook.
-Ask around if you are unable to get it working!
+Now, follow the instructions on this Jupyter notebook (hosted on Google Colab) to implement some of the things we talked about!
+The notebook contains a link to the answers for this project.
+To use it, you will need to import the '.ipynb' file to a new Colab project yourself.
+It is highly recommended that you only use this to check your answers after you are done completing the project yourself.
+This is a trust-based system!

-I would recommend downloading the entire "notebooks" folder all at once.
-Its one folder up.

 **Colab Link:** [Unit 1 Colab Template](https://colab.research.google.com/drive/1MjinvPqW9swK66yfvDzQ6h7Mg1L0qrzT) **(30 min)**